jorge8989/northendlab-hugo/exampleSite/content/about/_index.md

 I enjoy improving my skills every day, working on interesting projects for awesome clients.

-Working as a remote freelancer I have delivered production-ready apps and made contributions to ongoing projects for companies located in Australia, USA and Germany.
+Working as a remote freelancer I have delivered production-ready apps and made contributions to ongoing projects for companies located in Australia, the USA, and Germany.

 Besides programming, I enjoy listening and playing music, making digital art, reading books and traveling whenever I can.